zhengjunyao-work/arc24/docs/modeling/Iteration_09_improve_inference.md

 ## TODO

-- [ ] Modify generation script to allow generating an arbitrary number of solutions
+- [x] Modify generation script to allow generating an arbitrary number of solutions
 - [ ] Create a function to select the solution
-- [ ] Create a notebook to understand how beam search works, first using text
+- [x] Create a notebook to understand how beam search works, first using text
 - [ ] Can I speedup inference?
+There is evidence that batching could make a great speedup.
+- [ ] Does beam-search increase the accuracy of the model?